steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 people have asked me how I interview compassionately.
 I strive to make my interviews as stress-free and respectful as possible while still rendering a yes/no at the end.

-Any good interview process needs to start with good goals:
+Any good interview process needs to start with goals:

   * The candidate should learn as much as possible about working here, good and bad
   * Respect the candidate's time